Nata Lee Puts On Leggy Display In Little Black Dress

 The photo saw Lee posed front and center in the middle of a kitchen.
 She sat on shiny white tiles and looked down at the ground with a serious stare.
 Behind her were a few white leather chairs gathered around a silver table.
 However, Lee ensured that she remained the focal point of the shot by putting her figure on full display in a skimpy black dress.

 She looked smoking hot in an outfit made of black cotton fabric and perfectly suited for her fit physique.
-The piece boasted a deep V-neckline that was partially blocked by her leg but still showcased a glimpse of cleavage.
+The piece boasted a deep V-neckline that was partially blocked by her leg but still managed to showcase a glimpse of cleavage.
 Its straps sat wide on her shoulders and showed off her long and lean arms — both of which rested on the floor.
 The piece appeared to cinch at her tiny waistline but was not fully visible in the photo.

-Also of note was the garment’s dangerously short cut, which allowed her to show off both her toned legs.
-The loose fabric fell around her stems and on the ground while Lee gathered up a small amount of material in one of her hands.
+Also of note was the garment’s dangerously short cut, which showed off both of her toned legs.
+The loose fabric fell around her stems and on the ground while Lee gathered up a small amount of material in one hand.
 She also wore a pair of strappy black heels to help elongate her bronze stems.
-The model opted to go jewelry free, ensuring that her audience’s eyes would be glued to her killer body.
+The model opted to go jewelry-free, ensuring that her audience’s eyes would be glued to her killer body.

 She wore her short, blond-dyed tresses in a deep side part that fell over her shoulders with loose, beachy waves.
 Lee also added a subtle but beautiful application of makeup that accentuated her incredible features.
 She appeared to keep her skin makeup-free and added only a small amount of mascara and makeup to her brows.
-She completed the look with a nude lip on her plump pout, and since the upload went live on her feed, fans have gone wild.
+She completed the look with a nude lip on her plump pout.

-The post has already raked in over 96,000 likes and well over 1,000 comments in a little over an hour of going live.
+Since the upload went live on her feed, fans have gone absolutely wild.
+The post raked in over 96,000 likes and more than 1,000 comments in a little over an hour.

-“Wooow…you are so beautiful for me…,” one social media user complimented.
+“Wooow…you are so beautiful for me…” one social media user complimented.

 “You look amazing,” a second added alongside a single red heart emoji.